hey-mike/Notes/React/README.md

 - Notify the users and help them understand what happened and what they should do
 - Collect all useful information about the error and the state of the application in order to reproduce it and fix bugs quickly

+## Avoid Anti-pattern

+1. Map data key

+- The key has to be unique and stable, identifying one, and only one, item
+- use the value of the item if we expect it not to be repeated within the list, or create a unique identifier.

+1. Spreading props on DOM elements

+- create a prop called domProps that we can spread safely to the component because we are explicitly saying that it contains valid DOM properties